Al153/PartIIProject/Ideas.md

     /*
      * This is the interesting bit
-     * a long, chained, expression that opens up a database instant, gets the default view, then finds all Actors with a chain of 4 unique coactor relationships to Tom Cruise
+     * a long, chained, expression that opens up a database instant, gets the default core.view, then finds all Actors with a chain of 4 unique coactor relationships to Tom Cruise
      * then filters the results for those whose names begin with "A" and then adds those passing the filter to the set
      * LinkedToTomCruise.
-     * finally, from the same view, we collect all of the actors in the set LinkedToTomCruise usinga predefined query, and print their names
+     * finally, from the same core.view, we collect all of the actors in the set LinkedToTomCruise usinga predefined query, and print their names
      */

     DBOpen("/path/to/sql/database", Schema)